derf/Travel-Routing-DE-VRR/README.md

 can run `efa --version` to verify this.
 Documentation is available via `man efa`.

-### Nightly Builds for Debian
+### Release Builds for Debian

 [lib.finalrewind.org/deb](https://lib.finalrewind.org/deb) provides Debian
-packages of both development and release versions.
+packages of all release versions.
 Note that these are not part of the official Debian repository and are not covered by its quality assurance process.

 To install the latest release, run: